xmtp/xmtp-js/README.md

 creatorClient.enableGroupChat()
 ```

-This enables the following capabilities required to provide group chat:
+This enables the following capabilities required for group chat:

 - The client will be able to create group chats
 - Group chats will be present in `client.conversations.list()`
-- The client will understand GroupChat codecs such as `GroupChatMemberAdded` and `GroupChatTitleChanged`
+- The client will understand group chat codecs such as `GroupChatMemberAdded` and `GroupChatTitleChanged`

 ### Create a group chat